liuxinyu95/amathtour/README.md

 - Chapter 8, **Real numbers** \
   **(a) Rigor of calculus**.
 Criticism from Bishop Berkeley to Calculus.
 Cauchy; Weierstras, father of modern math analysis. **(b) the Sword of thought**.
 Dedekind cut; the number axis and how arithmetic operations act on it. **(c) number and the set theory**.
 Infinity and infinitesimal; Cantor and the naive set theory. **(d) Paradox and logic**.
 Russel and his paradox; Hilbert's 23 questions in 1900; Gödel's incompleteness theorems.
 Gödel and Hao Wang.
 Turing machine and computable problem.
 Turing and artificial intelligence.
 - Chapter 9, **Complex numbers** \
   **(a) Solving equation**.
 Varies of ancient civilizations developed solution to quadratic equation.
-Italian mathematicians broke through cubic and quartic equation and encountered intermediate imaginary solution. **(b) The fundamental theorem of algebra**.
+Italian mathematicians broke through cubic and quartic equations and encountered intermediate imaginary solution. **(b) The fundamental theorem of algebra**.
 Story of Gauss, constructed 17-gon at age of 17.
 Example of pentagon with straight edge and compass.
 Gauss proved the fundamental theorem of algebra in four ways in his life. **(c) Radical solution**.
 Quintic equation and Abel-Ruffini theorem; Galois theory and abstract algebra.
 - Chapter 10, **Algebraic numbers** \
   **(a) Fermat's last theorem (FLT)**.
 Story of Fermat and his last theorem; Pythagorean theorem and Pythagorean triple. **(b) Kummer and the ideal numbers**.
 Sophie Germain's contribution to FLT; The fundamental theorem of number theory, Unique Factorization, Kummer, and ideal numbers. **(c) From ideal number to ideal**.
 Dedekind and ideal; Emmy Noether and Emil Artin. **(d) Transcendental numbers**.
 Abstraction of numbers; Liouville numbers; The transcendent of $\pi$ and $e$.
 Cordiality of transcendental of algebraic numbers by Cantor's diagonal method.
 - Chapter 11, **Numbers with structure** \